 - At PDU session establishment, H-SMF sends its own H-DNS server from HPLMN (that may be the H-EASDF) to the UE in the PCO, but H-DNS is configured to refer to V-EASDF as an authoritative DNS server for the UE DNS queries to EC FQDNs

+Editor’s NOTE: The DNS sequence of the above procedure needs further clarification.

 V-SMF selects and inserts UL CL/L-PSA for the EC traffic either statically at PDU session establishment, or dynamically, based on interaction with V-EASDF.
 For scenario 2.2 in clause 5.1.2, dynamic EAS discovery and insertion of UL CL and local PSA happens in the V-PLMN based on V-EASDF as defined in TS 23.458.

+NOTE: HPLMN does not need to know the EC deployment in VPLMN for scenario 2.2, since the selection is made by V-SMF.
+For scenario 2.1, the VPLMN does not need to know the EC deployment in HPLMN, since it selects the L-PSA based on UE location only.

 For scenario 2.1 in clause 5.1.2, V-SMF selects the UL CL and L-PSA based on V-EASDF trigger as defined in TS 23.458., but without considering the EAS deployment information.
 H-SMF may, however, validate the selected L-PSA based on H-EASDF trigger in the following way: